Fox Florence Theater

 90001

-The Fox Florence Theatre opened in 1932 and was designed by architect S. Charles Lee.
-The theater’s main entrance had a courtyard with a fountain that had fish and a statue in the center.
-The courtyard had boutiques all around and at the end of the courtyard was the entrance to the theater, which had four or six very large doors.
+The Fox Florence Theatre opened April 8, 1932 and was designed by architect S. Charles Lee.
+The main entrance had a courtyard with a fountain that had fish and a statue in the center.
+The courtyard had boutiques all around and at the end of the courtyard was the entrance to the theatre, which had four or six very large doors.

 To the left and to the right were two spiral staircases.
-The theater seemed large, with just over 1,700 seats.
+The theatre seemed large, with just over 1,700 seats.

 The Fox Florence Theatre closed around 1965 and was torn down around 1968.
-This theater looked similar to the Fox Arlington Theater which still operates today in Santa Barbara.
+A Rite-Aid Pharmacy now stands on the site.
+This theatre looked similar to the Fox Arlington Theatre which still operates today in Santa Barbara.

 For some info about the Fox Florence and its architect, see Maggie Valentine’s book “The Show Starts on the Sidewalk: An Architectural History of the Movie Theatre Starring S. Charles Lee.”
 He did indeed work for a time for Rapp and Rapp.